Human rights and labour practices

 Corporate customers

 In case of a verified violation or unsatisfactory performance, Sampo Group starts a dialogue with the corporate customer.
-Sampo Group can, for example, insure the customer but set the company under observation; grant conditional approval for insurance cover, but require the company to take action; or decide not to offer insurance for the customer or renew an already existing insurance contract.
+The Group can, for example, insure the customer but set the company under observation; grant conditional approval for insurance cover, but require the company to take action; or decide not to offer insurance for the customer or renew an already existing insurance contract.
 If the customer does not take any corrective actions, Sampo Group will consider additional steps, including termination of the customer relationship.
-Sampo Group reviews and develops its sustainable underwriting practices continuously to ensure effective monitoring of human rights impacts and risks among its potential and existing corporate customers.
+The Group reviews and develops its sustainable underwriting practices continuously to ensure effective monitoring of human rights impacts and risks among its potential and existing corporate customers.

 All customers